Hohokam: Santan phase (1050–1150 CE)

-Soho phase (AD 1050/1150–1300)
+Soho phase (1050/1150–1300 CE)

 The diagnostic ceramic type for this phase was Casa Grande red-on-buff.
 This Hohokam buff ware was characterized exclusively by jars with necks, decorated with a limited variety of geometric and textual designs.
 This pottery type appears to have been manufactured at several locales in the Gila River basin between Florence and Sacaton, Arizona.
 There was a major cultural retraction of territory, and two significant episodes of reorganization.
-The first reorganization occurred around AD 1150 and was typified by a modest increase in population and near-universal adoption of pitroom architecture.
+The first reorganization occurred around 1150 CE and was typified by a modest increase in population and near-universal adoption of pitroom architecture.
 These early pitrooms were built of perishable material covered with a thick adobe plaster, and the basal portion of the interior walls was often lined with upright slabs.
 Similar to the Preclassic period villages, these early Classic period homes were clustered around open courtyards.
 These courtyard groups were clustered near a large central locus, which often included small platform mounds.
 These platform mounds were rectangular, faced by post-reinforced adobe walls, and were filled with either sterile soil or refuse from Preclassic trash mounds.
 In the largest villages, the central locus included small platform mounds.
 The number of small and medium-sized settlements seem to have declined as the larger communities became increasingly more densely occupied.